 Cities and Towns

-There are many cities located on the different eyots of Vendaeros, but these three are the most significant: Bourtaigne, Aberness, and Lyonouse.
+There are many cities located on the different eyots of Vendaeros, but these four are the most significant: Bourtaigne, on Hule; Aberness, on Relos; Lyonouse, on Garos; and Joreaux, on Pinarde.

 On the eyot named Relos is a large body of water the size of a small sea, known as the Brogeri Sea.
 This large body of salt water provides food and livelihood for those who call this area home.
 In particular, the coastal city of Aberness is located on its western shores.
-Ships that sail the sea and the air can be found here, as the great ship foundries produce these almost works of art are located nearby.
-Also located in Aberness is the Garden of Kannan, a botanical homage to the ancient hero who stood against tyranny.
-Many Vendaerosians make the pilgrimage in their lifetime at least once to see this living monument.
+Ships that sail the sea and the air can be found here, as the great ship foundries that produce these works of art are located nearby.
 Aberness is not the largest city of Vendaeros, but it is one of the largest exporters of food, mainly fish and other aquatic fauna to not only Vendaeros, but other lands as well.
 It is said that the seafood eaten from this area has a quality not found anywhere else in its capacity for nourishment and taste.
+Also located in Aberness is the Garden of Ascension, a botanical homage to the rising of the people of Astra into their rightful place in the sky.
+Many Vendaerosians make the pilgrimage in their lifetime at least once to see this spectacle.

 Places of Note